History of Wales: Early modern period

 In 1536 Wales had around 278,000 inhabitants, which increased to around 360,000 by 1620.
 This was primarily due to rural settlement, where animal farming was central to the Welsh economy.
 Increase in trade and increased economic stability occurred due to the increased diversity of the Welsh economy and the passing of the Laws in Wales Acts.

 Following Henry VIII's break with Rome and the Pope, Wales for the most part followed England in accepting Anglicanism, although a number of Catholics were active in attempting to counteract this and produced some of the earliest books printed in Welsh.
 In 1588, William Morgan produced the first complete translation of the Welsh Bible.
 (Note: "The year in which English independence was preserved by the defeat of the Armada was also the one in which the linguistic and cultural integrity of Wales was saved by Morgan's Bible.")
-Morgan's Bible is one of the most significant books in the Welsh language, and its publication greatly increased the stature and scope of the Welsh language and literature.
+Morgan's Bible is one of the most significant books in the Welsh language, and its publication greatly increased the stature and scope of the Welsh language and literature, as well as standardising much of the spelling which has remained largely unchanged since.

 Bishop Richard Davies and dissident Protestant cleric John Penry introduced Calvinist theology to Wales.
 Calvinism developed through the Puritan period, following the restoration of the monarchy under Charles II, and within Wales's Methodist movement.
 However, few copies of Calvin's works were available before the mid-19th century.
 In 1567, Davies, William Salesbury, and Thomas Huet completed the first modern translation of the New Testament and the first translation of the Book of Common Prayer (Y Llyfr Gweddi Gyffredin).
 In 1588, William Morgan completed a translation of the whole Bible.
 These translations were as important to the survival of the Welsh language and had the effect of conferring status on Welsh as a liturgical language and vehicle for worship.
 This had a significant role in its continued use as a means of everyday communication and as a literary language down to the present day despite the pressure of English.